WEC-Sim/WEC-Sim/source/theory.rst

 Coordinate System
 ------------------------------
-The :ref:`coordinate_system` figure illustrates a 3-D floating point absorber subject to incoming waves in water.
+The Coordinate System figure below illustrates a 3-D floating point absorber subject to incoming waves in water.
 The figure also defines the coordinates and the 6 DOF in WEC-Sim.
 The WEC-Sim coordinate system  assumes that the  X-axis is in the direction of wave propagation if the wave heading angle is equal to zero.
 The Z-axis is in the vertical upwards direction, and the Y-axis direction is defined by the right-hand rule.
 In the vectors and matrices used in the code, Surge (x), Sway (y), and Heave (z) correspond to the first, second and third position respectively.
 Roll (Rx), Pitch (Ry), and Yaw (Rz) correspond to the fourth, fifth, and sixth position respectively.

 .. _coordinate_system: